haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 ## Enabling full text search

 Seafile uses the indexing server ElasticSearch to enable full text search.
-In versions prior to Seafile 9.0, Seafile's install packages included ElasticSearch.
-A separate deployment was not necessary.
-Due to licensing conditions, ElasticSearch 7.x can no longer be bundled in Seafile's install package.
-As a consequence, a separate deployment of ElasticSearch is required to enble full text search in Seafile newest version.

 ### Deploying ElasticSearch

 Our recommendation for deploying ElasticSearch is using Docker.
 Detailed information about installing Docker on various Linux distributions is available at [Docker Docs](https://docs.docker.com/engine/install/).

 Seafile PE 9.0 only supports ElasticSearch 7.x.
-Seafile PE 10.0 and 11.0 only supports ElasticSearch 8.x.
+Seafile PE 10.0, 11.0, 12.0 only supports ElasticSearch 8.x.

 We use ElasticSearch version 7.16.2 as an example in this section.
 Version 7.16.2 and newer version have been successfully tested with Seafile.